epfl-ada/ada-2022-project-superplainteamname2022/docs/index.markdown

   </center>
 </figure>

 Clear patterns can be seen from clusters of KeySum, supporting our claim that keywords can be used for another method than topics for grouping movie plots.
 However, one subtle point could be that keyword clustering just repeat what topic modeling does.
-To eliminate this doubt, we visualize the distribution of topic id in each keyword cluster
+To eliminate this doubt, we visualize the distribution of topic id in each keyword cluster.

 <figure>
   <center>